gdm-settings/gdm-settings/README.md

 An app to change settings of Gnome's Display/Login Manager.

-It is written in Python and provides a Graphical interface using GTK+ library.
+It is written in Python and provides a Graphical interface using GTK+ and LibAdwaita.
 It is an alternative to '[gdm-tools](https://github.com/realmazharhussain/gdm-tools.git)'  which is written in bash and has no Graphical Interface.

 <center><img src="resources/screenshot.png" alt="screenshot"/></center>